 At these sorts of distances, you need to stay hydrated.
 These run kits allow you to secret away your water bottle, so you don't have to carry it in your hand the whole way and throw you off your technique.

 This fully-adjustable, one-size-fits-most durable Raptor UL fabric belt is compatible with the Montane 250ml SoftFlask.
 The main compartment is a generous one litre and there are two easy-access stretch mesh pockets.

 The SPIbelt H20 Companion Bottle is a handy addition to an SPIbelt.
 Its bounce free design keeps the bottle from moving around when you run.

-Lightweight and flexible, these shoes are engineered to deliver torsional stability in the shoe and arch support through a unique centre beam design.
+Lightweight and durable, these shoes are engineered to deliver supportive stability for the overpronator.

 Running shorts or tights and trousers